 The Salutation (clarsach and tape, 2002)

-The electroacoustic part, in other words the recorded sounds which surround the live player, stem in part from recordings of the clarsach, often transformed.
-The other sounds come largely from recordings of the voice of Margaret Hughes of Anstruther, which I recorded in the Spring of 2000.
-She talks about how she worked as "a fisher quine" in the late 1930s in Lerwick.
-I was fascinated by the rhythms of her speech which seemed to be so musical, and it seemed natural to try to find a link between her oral history, and the aural tradition of the clarsach.
-Other sounds put this into a sound context - the harbour in Anstruther, the ticking of a grandfather clock, and the sea.
+The live instrument is immersed in a pre-recorded electroacoustic part which began with recordings of the voice of Margaret Hughes of Anstruther, who I recorded in the Spring of 2000.
+Margaret describes how she worked as "a fisher quine" gutting herring in the late 1930s in the Shetland islands.
+I loved the music of her speech, and wanted to find links between her story telling, and the musical voice of the clarsach.
+Her voice is set within a soundscape of transformed clarsach, along with other sounds creating a backdrop for the narrative: the ticking of a grandfather clock, the harbour in Anstruther and the sea.

-The piece was commissioned by Catriona McKay who premiered it at the Edinburgh International Harp Festival in 2002.
+The Salutation was commissioned by Catriona McKay who premiered it at the Edinburgh International Harp Festival in 2002.